AvinZarlez/unity-tools/README.md

 If you rather search local documentation rather than online, set a value to unity-tools.localDocumentationPath.

-**NOTE:** unity-tools.localDocumentationPath should end with a trailing slash `/`, but should not include `file:///` nor any filename like `index.html` or `30_search.html`
+**NOTE:** unity-tools.localDocumentationPath should NOT include a trailing slash `/`, `file:///` nor any filename like `index.html` or `30_search.html`

 Due to the nature of queries in local file paths (at least on Windows, I have not tested on Mac/Linux), you are also required to set a default browser with unity-tools.localDocumentationViewer.
 For example, `firefox`, `iexplore`, or `chrome`.
 You can also set the exact path, if your browser doesn't have a command.
 Example: `C:/Program Files/Mozilla Firefox/firefox.exe`

 If you do not set localDocumentationViewer, localDocumentationPath will not work.
+This may or may not be true on Mac or Linux, I have not had the opportunity to test it!
+If you have, please let me know.

 ```json
 {